Safely Working with Gas Discharge Lamps and

 Problems With High Intensity Discharge Lamps

-While HID lamps have a very long life compared to incandescents (up to
+While HID lamps have a very long life compared to incandescents (up to 24,000

-24,000 hours), they do fail.
+hours), they do fail.
 The ballasts can also go bad.
-In addition,
+In addition, their light

-their light output falls off gradually as they age.
-For some types, light
+output falls off gradually as they age.
+For some types, light output may drop to

-output may drop to half its original value towards the end of their life.
+half its original value towards the end of their life.

-A lamp which is cycling - starting, warming up, then turning itself off -
+A lamp which is cycling - starting, warming up, then turning itself off - is

-is probably overheating due to a bad bulb or ballast.
-A thermal protector
+probably overheating due to a bad bulb or ballast.
+A thermal protector is

-is probably shutting down the fixture to protect it or the arc is being
+probably shutting down the fixture to protect it or the arc is being

 extinguished on its own.
-However, make sure that it is not something
+However, make sure that it is not something trivial

-reflected from a white wall or fence and turning the fixture off once the
+from a white wall or fence and turning the fixture off once the (reflected)

-(reflected) light intensity becomes great enough!
+light intensity becomes great enough!

 Sodium lamps sometimes "cycle" when they have aged greatly.
 The arc tube's

-discolorations absorb light from the arc, causing the arc tube to overheat,
+discolorations absorb light from the arc, causing the arc tube to overheat, the

-manufacturers have been making sodium lamps that are less prone to cycling.
+lamp manufacturers have been making sodium lamps that are less prone to cycling.

-If you have more than one fixture which uses **identical** bulbs, swapping
+If you have more than one fixture which uses **identical** bulbs, swapping the

-Warning: do not operate an HID lamp if the outer glass envelope is cracked
+Warning: do not operate an HID lamp if the outer glass envelope is cracked or

-this from escaping.
-Some lamps are actually designed with fusable links
+Some lamps are actually designed with fusable links that will open after some

-that will open after some specified number of hours should air enter the
+specified number of hours should air enter the outer envelope.
+Thus, an

-outer envelope.
-Thus, an undetected breakage will result in the lamp dying
+undetected breakage will result in the lamp dying on its own relatively quickly.

 Troubleshooting a Discharge Lamp Fixture